aoskarih/Vibrations-with-AIMS/README.md

 ### Generating restart files

 Because calculations, where occupations are forced, need restart files and for restart file to work `geometry.in` files must be identical, we need 6N restart files per state (N is number of atoms).
-These files can be created by running "dummy" vibrational calculations with the control file from ground state and the geometry file of the exited state.
+These files can be created by running "dummy" vibrational calculations with the control file of the ground state and the geometry file of the exited state.

 To run these calculations, first copy `geometry.in.next_step` files from "*relaxations*" to matching folders in "*restart_files*" and rename them `geometry.in`.
 Then copy the `control.in` file that was used for the initial state to all of the folders in "*restart_files*".
 You can also run the script `copy_input.sh` which will copy the files.
-It should be ran in root directory.
+It should be ran in root directory ("*Benzene*" in our example).

-Restart files are needed only for the states that force occupations, so for our example we don't need to touch *neutral_0* or *ion_0* states at all.
+Restart files are needed only for the states that force occupations, so for our example we don't need to touch *neutral_0* state at all.
 But the other states are ready and next `run_vib.sh` should be ran in those folders.
 It will make new folder "*delta_0.0025*" and vibrational calculations will be done there.
 Because `control.in` and `geometry.in` files don't match in these calculations, results will be wrong.
 But restart files will be generated for all the steps of the calculation and these will be used in the next step.

 After the script has finished there should be list of folders under "*delta_0.0025*" with names something like "*run.i_atom_1.i_coord_1.displ_0.0025*" and inside everyone of these should be a restart file.